-The Globe Theater, where most of Shakespeare's plays debuted, burned down on this day in 1613.
+The Globe Theatre, where most of Shakespeare’s plays debuted, burns down on June 29, 1613.

 The Lord Chamberlain’s men built Blackfriars theater in 1608, a smaller theater that seated about 700 people, to use in winter when the open-air Globe wasn’t practical.